 For me, Smartwool is the winner, but the comparison is very close.
 Below, I will explain why.

-If you’re an outdoor enthusiast, you probably know everything about the importance of having dry and warm feet.
-However, to keep your feet warm, wearing a pair of snug hiking shoes is not enough – you also need a pair of quality all-weather socks.
+If you’re a hiker, you probably know everything about the importance of having dry and warm feet.
+However, wearing a pair of snug hiking shoes is not enough to keep your feet warm.
+You also need a pair of quality all-weather socks.
 And when it comes to the best socks for hiking, none are as absorbent, breathable, and warm as the ones made from Merino wool.

-Two of the most well-known manufacturers of Merino wool socks are Smartwool and Darn Tough.
-A lot of people who decide to get themselves a pair of socks manufactured from Merino wool end up stuck between these two brands, unable to decide which one to go for.
-If you’re one of them, have no worries – we’re here to help you out.
+In this post, I am comparing the two best known manufacturers of Merino wool socks, Smartwool and Darn Tough.
+Many people who decide to get themselves a pair of socks manufactured from Merino wool end up choosing between these two brands.
+If you’re one of them, have no worries, I’m here to help.

-In the following paragraphs, we’ll be comparing Darn Tough vs Smartwool in a couple of different categories, such as in-shoe fit, absorption, durability, and others.
-An important thing to mention here is that we’ll be comparing the general characteristics of socks manufactured by both companies – not just a couple of particular models.
+This Darn Tough vs Smartwool review will look at a few different categories, such as in-shoe fit, absorption, durability, and others.
+An important thing to mention here is that we’ll be comparing the general characteristics of socks manufactured by both companies, not just a couple of particular models.

 Smartwool vs Darn Tough: The Background

 Established in 1994 by Peter and Patty Duke, Smartwool is famous for advancing the frontiers of Merino Wool products through constant innovation.